-The Cisco Aironet Lightweight AP1522, AP1524PS, and AP1524SB (herein collectively called the modules) are wireless access points that support the IEEE 802.11a/b/g Wi-Fi standards for wireless LAN communications.
-The modules support the IEEE 802.11i standard for wireless LAN security.
-They are multiple-chip standalone cryptographic modules, compliant with all FIPS 140-2 Level 2 and Level 3 requirements for Design Assurance.
+The Cisco Aironet 1552E Outdoor Access Point (herein collectively called "the module") is a wireless access point that supports the IEEE 802.11a/b/g Wi-Fi standards for wireless LAN communications.
+The module supports the IEEE 802.11i standard for wireless LAN security.
+It is a multiple-chip standalone cryptographic module, compliant with FIPS 140-2 Level 2 requirements overall and Level 3 requirements for Design Assurance.

-In the FIPS mode of operations, the modules support Control and Provisioning of Wireless Access Points (CAPWAP) and Management Frame Protection (MFP).
+In the FIPS mode of operations, the module supports Control and Provisioning of Wireless Access Points (CAPWAP) and Management Frame Protection (MFP).
 CAPWAP, together with X.509 certificates, authenticates the module as a trusted node on the wired network.
-CAPWAP protects all control and bridging traffic between trusted network access points and the module with DTLS encryption.
-The modules secure all wireless communications with Wi-Fi Protected Access 2 (WPA2).
+CAPWAP protects all control and bridging traffic between the controller and the module with DTLS encryption.
+The module secures all wireless communications with Wi-Fi Protected Access 2 (WPA2).
 WPA2 is the approved Wi-Fi Alliance interoperable implementation of the IEEE 802.11i security standard.
-In the FIPS mode of operation, the modules use the following cryptographic algorithm implementations:
+In the FIPS mode of operation, the module uses the following cryptographic algorithm implementations:

 - AES CBC

-- · AES ECB

-- · AES-CCM
+- AES-CCM

 - AES-CMAC

+- AES-ECB

 - SHA-1

 - HMAC SHA-1

 - X9.31 Random Number Generator

 - RSA

 - NDRNG (used to seed the Approved RNG)

-This document details the security policy for the Lightweight AP1522, AP1524PS, and AP1524SB cryptographic modules.
+This document details the security policy for the Cisco Aironet 1552E Outdoor Access Point cryptographic module.
 This document is non proprietary and may be freely distributed.